 Okay so if you want your cake to look perfect, you can take one extra step.
-Flip your cake onto a clean sheet of parchment paper.
-Then, flip the cake again onto the towel-lined with the paper.
+Flip your cake onto a clean sheet of wax paper or a silicone mat.
+Then, flip the cake again onto the towel-lined with parchment paper.
 Why take this step?
 The top of the cake ends up being the outside when you invert it straight onto the towel.
-However, if you’re like me, you may not have spread the cake perfectly so it won’t be completely smooth.
+However, if you're like me, you may not have spread the cake perfectly so it won't be completely smooth.
 The bottom of the cake, on the other hand, will be.
-Thus, we have to flip the cake twice to make sure the bottom of the pan is what’s going to face the outside.
+Thus, we have to flip the cake twice to make sure the bottom of the pan is what's going to face the outside.

-Let the hojicha roll cake cool completely while it’s still rolled up.
-Meanwhile, whip the infused cream and white chocolate mixture together until you get stiff peaks.
+Let the hojicha roll cake cool completely while it's still rolled up.
+Meanwhile, whip the infused cream until stiff peaks form, and then add the white chocolate mixture, whipping until combined.
 Unroll the cake and spread that lovely cream in an even layer.
+You may have extra cream but it never hurts to have a little extra on the side!
 Roll up the cake again, this time without the towel, finish with a light dusting of powdered sugar, and voila!

 I cannot tell you how excited I was when I realized I finally nailed the swiss roll cake.
 No cracks, perfectly moist, and intense hojicha flavor.
 Don't mind me, I'll be shoving my face with this cake while doing my happy dance.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.